-Since it doesn’t have an immediate benefit – like health or auto insurance – life insurance may be the most underestimated insurance type there is.
+Since it doesn’t have an immediate benefit – like auto or health insurance – life insurance may be the most underestimated insurance product there is.
 But if you die, life insurance will likely be the single most important policy type you’ve ever purchased.

-And that’s why you have to get it right.
-Not only do you need a policy, but you need the right amount of coverage.
+And That’s Why You Have to Get It Right: Not only do you need a policy, but you need the right amount of coverage.
 Buying a flat amount of coverage and hoping for the best isn’t a strategy.
-There are specific numbers that go into determining how much life insurance you need.
+There are specific numbers that go into determining how much life insurance you really need.
 There are even numbers that can reduce the amount you need.

-How to Calculate How Much Life Insurance You Need
+How to Calculate How Much Life Insurance You Really Need

 Let’s take a look at the various components that will give you the right number for your policy.